l3uddz/plex_autoscan/README.md

 As mentioned earlier, Plex Autoscan can monitor Google Drive for changes.
 It does this by utilizing a proactive cache (vs building a cache from start to end).

 Once a change is detected, the file will be checked against the Plex database to make sure this is not already there.
-If match comes back negative, a scan request for the parent folder is added into the process queue.
-If that folder is in the process queue already, the duplicate request will be ignored.
+If this match comes back negative, a scan request for the parent folder is added into the process queue, and if that parent folder is already in the process queue, the duplicate request will be ignored.

-_Note 1: Google Drive Monitoring is not compatible with Teamdrive._
+_Note: Google Drive Monitoring is not compatible with Teamdrive or encrypted files._

-_Note 2: Google Drive Monitoring is currently in beta status.
-If any issues occur, such as it stops checking for changes due to an error, please submit the logs via GitHub Issues.
-You can narrow searches down by looking for `EXCEPTION`._